Blockstream/green_ios/gdk/README.md

 ### To build:

-* tools/build.sh
+* tools/build.sh <options>

-With no options it will attempt to build all configurations buildable (i.e. for iphone you can only build on osx).

-Options exist if you want to build a different configuration (flags in squared brackets are optional):
+Options exist to build for a particular configuration/platform (flags in squared brackets are optional):

 --clang
 --gcc